 General benefits of the pregnancy hormone (P4)

 In women, the hormone estrogen stimulates growth of tissue inside the uterus.
 To keep the body from producing uterine overgrowth caused by estrogen, the hormone progesterone slows this activity and boosts growth elsewhere.
-Doctors mainly prescribe progesterone to help avoid early miscarriage and maintain a healthy level of progesterone in the uterus during pregnancy.
+Doctors mainly prescribe it to help avoid early miscarriage and maintain a healthy level of the hormone in the uterus during pregnancy.

-There are many other benefits from using progesterone outside of pregnancy, including:
+There are many other benefits from using P4 outside of pregnancy, including:

 - Helps burn body fat for energy, which aids in maintaining a healthy weight